When is a Self Assessment Tax Return Required?

 Once you’ve provided all the relevant details, HMRC will calculate how much you owe.

-How to amend my Self Assessment tax return
+How to Amend Your Self Assessment Tax Return

 Amending your Self Assessment tax return is possible, as long as you do so before the amendment date.

 If HMRC requested your return before the 31st of October following the end of the tax year, the amendment deadline will be the 31st of January following the end of the tax year.
-However, if HMRC asked you to file the return after the 31st of October, the amendment deadline is set to 15 months after the date of that notice.
+If the notice came after the 31st of October, the amendment deadline is 15 months from the date of that notice.

 If you filed your original tax electronically, you can make the amendment electronically through HMRC’s Self Assessment portal.

-At Hartley Fowler, our mission is to alleviate the stress that often accompanies the looming Self Assessment tax return deadline.
-In addition to completing your return, we can also provide advice and guidance on your tax liabilities, support you in negotiating with the collecting tax authorities and deal with all correspondence from HMRC, saving you valuable time and effort.
+At Hartley Fowler, our mission is to remove the stress that often comes with the approaching Self Assessment deadline.
+Beyond completing your return, we provide expert advice on your tax liabilities, support you in liaising with HMRC, and handle all correspondence, saving you valuable time and effort.

-If you have any questions regarding when a Self Assessment tax return is required, or wish to find out more about our Self Assessment tax return services, please call us today to arrange a free consultation.
+If you’re unsure when a self assessment tax return is required, or want to learn more about self assessment for self employed, call us today to arrange a free consultation.

 Wimbledon office: 020 8946 1212